guedesfelipe/website_monitor/README.md

 # website_monitor
-Python script to monitore texts in websites
+Python script to monitor texts in websites